ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ## Getting Started with Watson NLP on TechZone

 This guide will help you to set up Watson NLP in a Python notebook environment, using Watson Studio.
+For the guide, we show how to set up the environment for the Sentiment analysis tutorial.
+The flow for Emotion Classification is similar.

 ### Steps:
 #### Reserve your env
-1. Scroll down the page [Techzone page for sentiment analysis](https://techzone.ibm.com/collection/watson-core-nlp#tab-1) and click the **Reserve** button to reserve a Watson Studio environment.
+1. Under the [Sentiment Analysis](https://techzone.ibm.com/collection/watson-core-nlp#tab-1) tab, find the environment tile and click the **Reserve** button to reserve a Watson Studio environment.

 ![reserve](Screenshots/reserve.png)

 2. You will receive an email inviting you to join the IBM cloud account.
-Once your environment is ready (within a few minutes) you will recieve a notification similar to the following.
+Follow the instructions in the email to join.
+Your environment should be ready within a few minutes.
+Once it is ready, you will recieve a second notification email similar to the following.

 ![env_details](Screenshots/env_details.png)

-3. Once you login and go to the Watson Studio project, you should be able to view the notebooks and data assets in your project on the **Assets** tab.
+3. Log in to [IBM Cloud Pak for Data](https://dataplatform.cloud.ibm.com).
+Once logged in, ensure that you are using cloud account **2577353 - tsglwatson** as given in the email.
+You can check the name of the current account at the top of the screen as shown below.
+Change the account if necessary using the drop-down menu.
+From the IBM Cloud Pak for Data dashboad, find the tile for the Project you want to work with.
+For the Sentiment Analysis tutorial, the name of this project will be prefixed with **sentiment-analysis**.
+Once the Project is open, you will be to view the notebooks and data assets in your project with the **Assets** tab.

 ![assets](Screenshots/assets.png)